LeandroCaniglia/Writings/Hybrid Compilation.md

 		return !$scope.isProcessingCase(c)
 	};
 ```

-The difference with tagged nodes is that here the entire method is written in a foreign language.
+One difference with tagged nodes is that here the _entire method_ is written in a foreign language.
 Why this variation is interesting?
-Because it will allow us to pass foreign methods Smalltalk arguments.
-Here is an example:
+Because it will allow us to pass Smalltalk arguments to foreign method.
+Like this:
 ```smalltalk
 jsonCoordinates: lat longitue: long
   <json>